jpoll962/Fundamentals-of-Numerical-Analysis/hw_toc/Tasksheet_03/Tasksheet_03.md

 It is noticeable that the second derivative approximation is second order accurate due to the greater slope.
 From the log-log plot of the error shown in Task 1, it is apparent that the approximation begins to fail due to precision around the 8th iteration.
 C++ had difficulties (with no fix I could find) when it came to raising 10 to the power of -6, -7, -11, -13, and -17.
 Using pow(x,y) vs. typing it in directly did not help.

+The log-log plot graph is included as an image file in the Tasksheet_03 subdirectory.
+The code is in Python.
+I could not find a way to do it using C++.

 ### Task 3:

-I have created and compiled single and double machine epsilon code to be found in the tasksheet_03 subdirectory.
+I have created and compiled single and double machine epsilon code to be found in the tasksheet_03 subdirectory with test code.
-The results are:

 ### Task 4:
 My Software Manual was created so it was only necessary that I make some small edits.
 I created the [Software Manual's Table of Contents](https://github.com/jpoll962/math4610/blob/master/hw_toc/SoftwareManual/SoftwareManual_ToC.md).
 Then I moved my already created smaceps content into a smaceps.md file.
 Afterward, I added the link to smaceps.md to the Software Manual's Table of Contents.